Anorov/PySocks/README.md

 PySocks
 =======

-PySocks lets you send traffic through SOCKS and HTTP proxy servers.
+PySocks lets you send traffic through SOCKS proxy servers.
 It is a modern fork of [SocksiPy](http://socksipy.sourceforge.net/) with bug fixes and extra features.

 Acts as a drop-in replacement to the socket module.
 Seamlessly configure SOCKS proxies for any socket object by calling `socket_object.set_proxy()`.